James Augustine Aloysius Joyce (2 February 1882 - 13 January 1941)

 new patterned colour background to the old black & white photo.)

 Beckett crossed paths with Joyce in Paris.
 Their friendship detailed in Beckett's biography Damned to Fame (James Knowlson) & Richard Ellman's biography of James Joyce.
-Beckett would help Joyce in various ways (reading etc.) He contributed to a book of critical essays about FW, in 1929.
+Beckett would help Joyce in various ways (reading etc.) He contributed to a book of critical essays about FW, Our Exagmination Round His Factification for Incamination of Work in Progress in 1929.

 Wine?
 'James Joyce drank blanc plonk, yet his name conjures up Dublin's local genius Guinness rather than suave Soave.'
 Apparently, didn't like red wine or red meat but hardly a teetototal vegan.
 "A heavy drinker'"according to Stanislaus.
 "A man of small virtue, inclined to extravagance and alcoholism" is how Joyce described himself to Carl Jung in 1932.
 He was certainly drunk on words.
 "Tight before teatime," as he wrote.